krmaxwell/krmaxwell.github.io/_posts/2015-03-24-release-engineering.md

 ---
 layout: post
-title: "Release Engineering"
+title: "Open Source Release Engineering"
 categories: Programming
 ---

 In the process of 'leveling up' as a programmer, I have started trying to implement some basic software engineering concepts.
 This post serves as a way for me to organize my own thoughts as I learn.
+It focuses primarily on open-source methodologies, but of course the core lessons themselves apply in any environment.

 ## Basic flow
 I've used the [Github Flow](https://guides.github.com/introduction/flow/) for quite a while for lots of things (recently including [this blog](https://github.com/krmaxwell/krmaxwell.github.io)).
 But this mostly applies to processes that use continuous deployment, like Github itself.
 It can also work pretty well for documentation and other similar projects that don't need the concept of "releases".